FlameArt/rest/README.md

 # Create and Update

-Just field list, but any field can be HTML Input, or FileList (automatically restify that)
+Just field list, but any field can be HTML Input [type=file], Clipboard object, DataTransfer [Drag&Drop/Clipboard] or FileList (automatically upload any of that)

+# Delete

+Function `Remove`.
+Can delete row by primaryKey - second parameter, or mass delete by fields condition - third parameter with fields